California nut crimes: Response

-The nut industry has sought various measures against the thefts including the fingerprinting and photographing of truckers, verifying vehicle information and using RFID tags.
-Law enforcement monitors by air as well as on the ground.
+The nut industry has implemented various measures to combat thefts such as fingerprinting and photographing truckers, verifying vehicle information, and utilizing RFID tags.
+Law enforcement employs aerial and ground monitoring to track these incidents.
 A few drivers have been arrested but the thefts continue.
-A trucker was given a fake driver’s licence as well as directions as to where to pick up the almonds and where to deliver them.
+A trucker was given a fake driver’s license as well as directions as to where to pick up the almonds and where to deliver them.
 When he was arrested it was found out that he only accepted the job because he needed the $180 offered.
-Law enforcement knows the "bigger fish" are still out there.
-Armenian Power, a criminal group in Los Angeles, have been linked to the crimes.
+Law enforcement is aware that the masterminds behind these thefts are still at large, referring to them as the "bigger fish."
+Armenian Power, a criminal group in Los Angeles, has been implicated in the crimes.
 California almond theft has also been linked to Pakistani terror funding.

 In popular culture

 Marc Fennell created an audiobook about the California nut crimes titled Nut Jobs: Cracking California's Strangest $10 Million Dollar Heist.